 H: I think we mostly talk about believing in what an artist does, versus talking about what we don't believe in.

 Next I want to talk about "Sure."
 What are you sure about?

 C: I feel that I am often sure about things in the close future.
 I am not sure about things further away then two months because of the way we live.

 H: I think I became comfortable being unsure, that's my approach these days.

 How come?
 Is this something growing up brought to you?

 C: Yes, maybe.
-Because you have this vision of growing up and then you realise that you never will.
+Because you have this vision of growing up and then you realize that you never will.

-H: Maybe when you get older you realise that the people ten years older than you are not sure either.
-I guess the reason you hide stuff from kids is that they feel safe but then they grow up and realise that there are a lot of dangers.
+H: Maybe when you get older you realize that the people ten years older than you are not sure either.
+I guess the reason you hide stuff from kids is that they feel safe but then they grow up and realize that there are a lot of dangers.